Analysis: From game-changer to back-up: J&J's COVID vaccine struggles in Europe

 Of the doses supplied, only about half - or around six million - have been administered, according to data from the European Centre for Disease prevention and Control (ECDC), the lowest uptake of the four COVID-19 shots approved by the European Medicines Agency (EMA).

-By comparison, as of Tuesday, over 90% of the about 250 million vaccines shipped by Pfizer (PFE.N) and its partner BioNTech (22UAy.DE) have been administered, and nearly 85% of the over 30 million Moderna (MRNA.O) doses have been used.
+By comparison, as of Tuesday, over 90% of the about 250 million vaccines shipped by Pfizer and its partner BioNTech have been administered, and nearly 85% of the over 30 million Moderna doses have been used.

 Around 75% of AstraZeneca’s nearly 70 million delivered shots have also been injected into EU arms.